Icyfiremario/Based-Engine/README.md

 C++ IDE [^1]

 [^1]: I Use vscode.
 Please do not use visual studio unless you want to take the time to re-sort the directories so that it compiles properly.
-This is something I will do in the future, most likely after I have finished the basic features of thr engine.
+This is something I will do in the future, most likely after I have finished the basic features of the engine.

 # How to Use